kvasdopil/ui-gen/README.md

   - **Height Persistence**: Screen height is stored in `ScreenData.height` and used for accurate arrow boundary detection
   - Renders generated UI in iframe based on selected conversation point
   - Extracts and displays screen title from HTML metadata (`<!-- Title: ... -->`) above the screen
+  - **Non-Interactive Content**: Iframe and overlay highlights are always non-interactive (`pointerEvents: "none"`) to prevent accidental clicks while navigating
+  - **Double-Click Handler**: Double-clicking a screen activates it, centers the camera, and zooms to 100% - works for both selected and unselected screens
+  - **Selection Prevention**: Prevents text/element selection on double-click using CSS `user-select: none` and event prevention
   - **Clickable Highlights**: Toggle button next to screen title to show/hide interactive element highlights
     - Highlights `<a>` elements with `href` attribute in magenta
     - Highlights `<button>` elements in cyan
     - Overlay layer positioned absolutely over iframe without modifying generated content
     - Uses `offsetLeft`/`offsetTop` to calculate positions relative to iframe document (not affected by CSS transforms)
     - State is not persisted (resets on page reload)
+    - Highlights are non-interactive (cannot be clicked)
   - **Arrow Connections**: Create visual connections between screens by clicking on clickable overlays
     - Click any highlighted overlay to start an arrow from its center
     - Drag to another screen to create a connection